Hassan Rowshan: Early life

 Rowshan was 13 when he joined Taj youth team.
 He initially faced many problems, such as his house being far from the Taj training ground in Nazi Abad.
 His father used to accompany him to the Taj football and training grounds.
-His father would either wait for Hassan to finish training, carefully watching his moves or given half a chance would joined in a senior matches when the eldest fancied a game of football.
+His father would either wait for Hassan to finish training, carefully watching his moves or given half a chance would join in a senior match when the eldest fancied a game of football.
 During their long trip back home, Hassan's father would always talk football to him, never tiring from the subject and always willing to advise and offer tips on how to improve his game and skills.

 Rowshan's first success came at the school's football championship.
 While in the sixth grade at Pasargad Shemiran school, he was a member of the school football team.
 He experienced the sweet taste of championship at that early age, and thought of future championship and grand occasions.
 Although the championship was sweet at school level, Rowshan did not seriously consider playing this level of football anything other than a pastime and filling the gap.

 His first taste of real football came when a visiting Brazilian youth team was in town for a friendly match.
 20 thousand spectators were at Amjadieh Stadium eager to observe and enjoy some Brazilian magic.
 Somehow the trainer decided to give young Rowshan an opportunity to play the last 20 minutes.
 This was by all means a very difficult experience for a youngster who never played in front of more than a dozen people.
 His fear of the crowd and the immense pressure he felt, could not be overcome and the team lost the match, 2–1.

 Like many Iranians of his generation, Hassan was born in a family of football fans.
 His father bought him his own plastic ball, so that he would not bother them while playing football.
 Hassan played in the neighborhood, and during one of the matches with SaadAbad team, he was approached by Homayoun Behzadi, a national team forward of that time, who whispered to him "You are a complete player".

 Later, Behzadi recruited Rowshan for Sharq, a team playing in the third division of Tehran league.
 His contribution to this team was not too successful and the team failed to gain promotion to the second division and subsequently it was disbanded.
 Since little Rowshan tasted competitive football, he was determined to join a club in the league rather than going back to street football.
 In 1969 Rowshan joined Taj club (known today as Esteghlal Tehran), one of the two big clubs of Iran.